ionreq/realgo/README.md

 For the first method you need linux.
 If you're on PC you can run ubuntu in a VirtualBox.
 Get the two programs sendemail and getmail.
 Make two email accounts, and for getmail two maildirs and two rc files.
-Put that in the source code and recompile (as for now). getemail should be configured to delete the mail on the server.
+Put that in the source code and recompile (for now). getmail should be configured to delete the mail on the server.

 Method two works without linux.
 All you need is a shared directory somewhere.